lbryio/lbrycrd/README.md

 ## Installation

-Latest binaries are available from https://github.com/lbryio/lbrycrd/releases.
+The latest binaries are available from https://github.com/lbryio/lbrycrd/releases.
 There is no installation procedure; the CLI binaries will run as-is and will have any uncommon dependencies statically linked into the binary.
 The QT GUI is not supported.
 LBRYcrd is distributed as a collection of executable files; traditional installers are not provided.

 ## Usage